-- Discard is used when the card comes from your hand or deck. - Destroy is used when the card comes from in play. - Kill means the same thing as "destroy," but is used when the card in question is a personnel.
+- Discard is used when the card comes from a player's hand or deck. - Destroy is used when the card comes from in play. - Kill means the same thing as "destroy," but is used when the card in question is a personnel.